basho/basho_docs/source/riak/references/appendices/MapReduce-Implementation.md

 ### Streaming via the HTTP API

-You can enable streaming with MapReduce jobs submitted to the @/mapred@ resource by adding @?chunked=true@ to the url.
-The response will be sent using HTTP 1.1 chunked transfer encoding with @Content-Type: multipart/mixed@.
+You can enable streaming with MapReduce jobs submitted to the `/mapred` resource by adding `?chunked=true` to the url.
+The response will be sent using HTTP 1.1 chunked transfer encoding with `Content-Type: multipart/mixed`.
 Be aware that if you are streaming a set of serialized objects (like JSON objects), the chunks are not guaranteed to be separated along the same boundaries your that serialized objects are.
 For example, a chunk may end in the middle of a string representing a JSON object, so you will need to decode and parse your responses appropriately in the client.

 ### Streaming via the Erlang API

 You can use streaming with Erlang via the Riak local client or the Erlang protobuffs API.
-In either case, you will provide the call to @mapred_stream@ with a @Pid@ that will receive the streaming results.
+In either case, you will provide the call to `mapred_stream` with a `Pid` that will receive the streaming results.

 For examples, see:
 1. [[MapReduce localstream.erl]]